beritbarthelmes/theory-discourse-analysis/README.md

 # Assessing Psychology’s Theory Crisis: A Disourse-Based Analysis
 **Berit T. Barthelmes & Vencislav Popov**

-A reproducible analysis pipeline for examining how scientific articles position themselves with respect to a target theory.
-The analysis concerns *discourse patterns*, not theoretical correctness.
+This project examines how scientific articles position themselves with respect to a target theory, focusing on patterns in theoretical discourse rather than on assessing theoretical correctness.

 ---